aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/shapetextalignment/_index.md

 ### isTextWrapped() {#isTextWrapped--}

-Gets and sets the text wrapped type of the shape which contains text.
+Gets or sets the text wrapped type of the shape which contains text.

 ```javascript
 isTextWrapped() : boolean;